cheminfo/nmrium-docs/docs/50_teaching.md

 :::info

-To publish your exercises on gh-pages, you need to go back to the template on **Github**.
+To publish your exercises on gh-pages, you need to go back to your repository on **GitHub**.
 Click the **master** button.
 In the opening box, change the **Branches** setting from master to gh-pages and then click **Enter**.
 In the **Readme.md** box, you can find the link to your exercises.
 Click it and you are directed to your exercises.

 :::